-At NRG, sustainability is a philosophy that underpins and facilitates value creation across our business and for all of our stakeholders.
-It is an integral piece of our corporate strategy and ties directly to business success, reduced risks and reputational value.
-To help embed corporate responsibility into the culture and fabric of the organization and create a sustainable energy future, we prioritize our work into five key pillars: (i) business, (ii) customers, (iii) workplace, (iv) operations, and (v) suppliers.
+Sustainability is a philosophy that underpins and facilitates value creation across our business for all of our stakeholders, including our stockholders.
+It is an integral piece of our corporate strategy and ties directly to business success, reduced risk, and enhanced reputation.
+Our sustainability foundation spans five key pillars - business, customers, workplace, operations, and suppliers - that embed sustainability into the culture and fabric of NRG.